 The bar bending schedule plays a pivotal role in construction.
 The working of the bar bending schedule is simple.
 The schedule dictates the usage of RCC bars.

-BBS: reduces waste in cutting, improves quality control, assists in stock management, speeds up auditing, prepares bills, and estimates steel quantity.
+BBS reduces waste in cutting, improves quality control, assists in stock management, speeds up auditing, and estimates steel quantity.

 - Group the bars together for each structural unit and each floor.